 That’s a tough question.
-I don’t know if I have much of an answer for that.
 I want to think, my opinion aside, a great image is a great image.
-Whether you shoot it on a piece of gelatin, a piece of glass, a digital sensor, or silver and gelatin materials, a great photo is a great photo, regardless of it being shot on Kodak, motion picture film, or a digital sensor.
+Whether you shoot it on a piece of gelatin, a piece of glass, a digital sensor, or silver and gelatin materials, a great photo is a great photo.
+Regardless of it being shot on Kodak, motion picture film, or a digital sensor.
 But why do I shoot film?
 I shoot it because it feels good for what I want out of my work, and that’s why it is such a deeply personal thing I guess.

-I wish I had a better way to articulate it, but I guess I should say that I shoot film because I have a personal preference for the aesthetic.
+I wish I had a better way to articulate it.
+I guess I should say that I shoot film because I have a personal preference for the aesthetic.
 I do have a couple of digital cameras, and right now I have a Fuji XPro 2 that I love.
-I shoot it a lot, but I will get my proofs back from the lab and compare the files, it’s just no contest.
+I shoot with it a lot, but I when get my proofs back from the lab and compare the files, it’s just no contest.
 Almost 9.99 times out of 10 I prefer my film files.

-For me, it’s that the quality that I can generally get out of a device that’s creating images out of ones and zeros, (which I think it is kind of a miracle in itself and pretty cool when you think about it) what I get out of those and zeros versus layers of color dyes or the silver in the gelatin and the mixture of the two, I find that I get better tones and colors out of film.
-And so it’s hard for me to have a conversation about it with technicality aside.
+[A digital sensor is data] made of ones and zeros, which I think is a miracle in itself, and pretty cool, when you think about it.
+[Between] those ones and zeros, versus [film] with its layers of color dyes, the silver in the gelatin, and the mixture of the two, I find that I get better tones and colors out of the film.
+So, it’s hard for me to have a conversation about it with technicality aside.

-I think your first honest answer is the answer, technicalities aside.
 It’s a feeling.
-The reason I even ask that question is that for myself the most I usually shoot film is playing with some 35mm every once in a while, but most of my work is digital based, often lighting, and lots of post work.
+The reason I even ask that question is that, for myself, the most I usually shoot film is playing with some 35mm every once in a while, but most of my work is digital based, often lighting, and lots of post work.
 For years I’ve been searching for this particular feel in an image that I can see in my head and some other’s work.
-I keep picking the work apart in search of better tonality, or shadow quality, or color, and so on and try to adjust things over time to get right where I want to be.
-To get to what I see in my head, where it should look like what I’m going for, but it doesn’t.
-So the more I kept digging into it, it's got to be that film quality that only exists there.
+I keep picking my work apart in search of better tonality, or shadow quality, or color, and so on and try to adjust things over time to get an image right where I want it to be.
+The more I keep digging into it, I find that it's got to be that film quality that only exists within film itself.

-It’s to me, disgusting how a lot of newer television sets, how they render images because, your right, I don’t want to be able to see the flakes of powder on someone’s face.
-It feels almost gross.
+It’s to me, disgusting how a lot of newer television sets, how they render images because you're right, I don’t want to be able to see the flakes of powder on someone’s face.
+It feels gross.